skyylex/skyylex.github.io/_posts/2016-11-15-Swift_and_Multiple_inheritance.md

 1. "Favor object composition over class inheritance".
 I agree that the case described above is rare, and if the user has control over the code related to protocols declaration and implementation it could be easily fixed.
 However, if all you have is binary framework there is no much to choose.

 2. The second issue I see is related to the functionality for protocols to inherit from the other protocols.
 When you use them only as API declaration it's ok.
-In such case you just save time to not declare same methods twice.
-But if the extension with the default implementation might appear somewhere, it brings an additional mess in understanding of the system behaviour during code analysis and debugging.
+In such case, you just save time to not declare same methods twice.
+But if the extension with the default implementation might appear somewhere, it brings an additional mess to understand the system behavior during code analysis and debugging.

 **Thank you for reading!**